-2 For each valuation year, the computed employer contribution is based on the employee rate.
-If the employee rate changes during the applicable fiscal year, the computed employer contribution will be adjusted.
+2 For employee contribution rates that are not flat percentages, the rate shown is a weighted average flat employee contribution rate.
+For each valuation year, the required employer contribution is based on the employee rate.
+If the employee rate changes during the applicable fiscal year, the required employer contribution will be adjusted.